 Video ads have already infiltrated popular public spaces in New York City — and now, they’re coming to subway stations and platforms.
-According to 6sqft, the MTA has just announced that they’ll be installing nearly 14,000 screens in stations and platforms, 31,000 in 5,134 subway cars, and an additional 3,900 on LIRR and Metro North commuter trains.
+The MTA has just announced that they’ll be installing nearly 14,000 screens in stations and platforms, 31,000 in 5,134 subway cars, and an additional 3,900 on LIRR and Metro North commuter trains.
 The $800 million installation is taking place in partnership with OUTFRONT Media, one of the largest out-of-home media companies in North America.

 We can already hear the collective sighs of commuters, but the MTA confirms that the ads won’t have sound — and some of the screens will offer useful information like touchscreen maps, train status updates and emergency information, in addition to “both advertising and customer communications.”